ianknowles/COVID-19.life-expectancy.dashboard/README.md

 # graphing-server-core

-A Play!
-Framework website for data visualisation.
+A Play Framework website for data visualisation.

 The build supports Scala.js for frontend scripting, slick for database access, and scss compilation.